This post is the third installment in a multi-part series on the evolution of mammal-like reptiles.

 Note: A few terms may need some clarification.
 The Mesozoic era can be thought of as the “Age of Reptiles” – a span of time running from 250 to 65 million years ago, during which reptiles were the dominant terrestrial vertebrates.
 The Cretaceous period, which lasted from 145 to 65 million years ago, represents the final subdivision of this era.

-A million simultaneous Hiroshimas would be a puny sputter in terms of gross energy yield compared to the asteroid impact that brought an end to the reign of the dinosaurs.
+In terms of gross energy output, the simultaneous detonation of every atomic weapon on earth would be a puny sputter compared to the asteroid impact that brought an end to the reign of the dinosaurs.
 The collision event ejected massive quantities of debris and dust into the atmosphere, blotting out the sun.
 Ecosystems worldwide were subject to wild-fires, acid-rain, reduced plant/phytoplanktonic productivity and plummeting temperatures.
 Most of the large reptilian faunal groups that dominated the land and seas of the Cretaceous – non-avian dinosaurs, mosasaurs, pterosaurs and plesiosaurs – were wiped out forever.

 The K-T extinction event will be dealt with in more detail in a future post, but this section of finstofeet will focus on the brave, new Paleocene world that rose from the ashes of the Cretaceous.
 How did life on land recover after the dramatic demise of the dinosaurs?